 1882 - Danish Brotherhood in America founded.
 In 1881 Mark Hansen formed the Danish Arms Brothers, a group of Danish veterans who had fought in the American Civil War or the Danish-Prussian War, in Omaha, Nebraska.
 Other societies sprang up in Illinois, Iowa and Wisconsin.
 In January 1882, five of these societies met in a convention in Omaha and decided to form an ethnic fraternal order that would offer benefits to its members as well as preserving Danish culture and traditions.

-1884 - Dana College is founded in Elk Horn, Iowa by Danish immigrants.
-Moved to Blair, Nebraska in 1899.
-The name “Dana College” was given in 1903.
+1884 - Dana College (Trinity Seminary) is founded in Elk Horn, Iowa by Danish immigrants, most notably A.M.
+Andersen recognized as its founder.
+The school moved to Blair, Nebraska in 1899.
+The name “Dana College” was first used in 1903.
 The Danish Evangelical Lutheran Association in America (or Blair Church) was formed in 1884 by a group of Danish members who left the Conference of the Norwegian-Danish Evangelical Lutheran Church of America.
 Many Blair Church pastors were supportive of the Inner Mission.
 In 1896, two small groups of Danish Lutherans in America - known as the Blair Church and the North Church - came together to form the United Danish Evangelical Lutheran Church (commonly known as the United Church).
 This church body was a part of the Danish Lutheran "Inner Mission" movement, which supported a revival of religious practice based on the Bible and orthodox Lutheran teachings.
 Its members strongly opposed the liberalizing influence of Danish theologian N. F. S. Grundtvig, who had supported the realization of religious expression through sacramental and congregational practices.
 Dana College closed in 2010.

 1885 - Danish Colony of Danebod established near Tyler, Minnesota